micc83/ReStable/README.md

     $('.mytable').ReStable({
         rowHeaders: true, // Table has row headers?
         maxWidth: 480, // Size to which the table become responsive
-        keepHtml: false // Keep the html content of cells, only work with rowHeaders = false });
+        keepHtml: false // Keep the html content of cells });

 ## Credits and contacts